 If you need to translate a source ip address and/or a destination ip address to different ip addresses due to your on-premise requirements, please follow the instructions at Site2Cloud with Customized SNAT and DNAT to a virtual ip address.

 How do I connect my onsite router, which does not support BGP, to connect to my transit gateway via AWS’s VGW?¶

 If your onsite router does not support BGP, please follow the following steps to connect to VGW on AWS Console;

-- Create new “VPN Connection” on AWS console
+- Create a new “VPN Connection” on AWS console

 - For “Customer Gateway” pick “new” and use your onsite router’s public ip address